Comrane123/social_test/README.md

 # social_test

-Blog with like system, api endpoints and JWT login.
+Blog with like system, api endpoints and JWT authentication.

 ## Getting Started